 Which explains this open letter.
 I feel you're more likely to see it here than if it were mailed to you and opened by a secretary.
-And I, hope, too, that by appearing here it will 'help counteract some of the distorted notions people may have received about you from the press.
+And I, hope, too, that by appearing here it will help counteract some of the distorted notions people may have received about you from the press.
 Few stop to realize that many a newspaper story depends more upon insinuations and implications than it does on facts.
 And, of course, it is always more exciting to believe the worst.

-I T isn't too late to mend your ways.
-You still remain on the crest in spite of the kind and quantity of publicity you have had.
-When your producers, fed up with your wild escapades, attempted to give a new star your rightful place in "Paramount on Parade" the exhibitors all over the country are reported to have objected.
+T isn't too late to mend your still remain on the crest in spite You still remain on the crest in spite isn't too late to mend your ways. of the kind and quantity of publicity you have had.
+When your producers, fed up with your wild escapades, attempted to give a new star your right-ful place in "Paramount on Parade" the exhibitors all over the country are reported to have objected.
 That revue was worth the money it cost them only if it enabled them to display your name outside of their theaters.
 So, at the last minute, you were given the number in which you proceeded to make most of the other merrymaking headliners look like so many paper dolls.